 Throughout their childhood, children engage in creative play, and there are numerous ways you can encourage this activity at home.
 When given the opportunity, all children love to be creative, whether drawing, painting, cutting, pasting, modelling, making or making up stories.
 The benefits of creative play are so numerous; so why wouldn’t you want to encourage it?

-What are examples of creative activities?
+Examples of creative activities?

+what is creative play examples?
 We have some great creative play examples in our section of creative arts and crafts.
 The majority of these ideas are semi-structured play, where you set up an environment for learning and then let your child explore it at their own pace.
 Or you can find a nursery in Dubai that their nursery facilities prepare an enabling environment for your children.

 Arts and crafts as creative activities